 Key Issue:

 The Vijayanagar PS v.
 A1-Hemalatha case involved the question of the correct time and whether the compliance of the provision of section 138 had been done or not.
-For instance, the case looked at the requirement of the legal notice within 30 days of cheque dishonour and the effects of not issuing it on the complainant’s case.
+For instance, the case looked at the requirement of the legal notice within 30 days of cheque dishonor and the effects of not issuing it on the complainant’s case.

 Supreme Court’s Ruling: